ai4waifu/sxo-framework/readme.md

 ## 🌐 Dialects

-`@sxo/simple-math` is the smallest entry point for examples, teaching tools, tests, and lightweight applications.
-Its narrow grammar is deliberate.

-`@sxo/mathematica` supports a defined Wolfram-style frontend surface, rendering, feature reporting, the `wolframscript` command, and Jupyter helpers.
-It does not promise complete Mathematica compatibility or provide a Wolfram kernel.
+`@sxo/mathematica` is the front door for Mathematica users.
+It supports a defined Wolfram-style frontend surface, rendering, feature reporting, the `wolframscript` command, and Jupyter helpers.
+It is an open alternative path, not a bundled Wolfram kernel and not a silent promise of complete Mathematica compatibility.

-`@sxo/matlab` is a MATLAB syntax frontend.
+`@sxo/matlab` is the front door for MATLAB users.
 It parses supported source, lowers it to SXO/Athena forms, renders it, and reports unsupported or partial features.
-It is not a MATLAB runtime or toolbox implementation.
+It is an open alternative frontend, not a MATLAB runtime or toolbox replacement.

+`@sxo/simple-math` remains available for examples, teaching tools, tests, and lightweight applications with a deliberately narrow grammar.

 ## 🚀 Native, WASM, and Jupyter